Dual Regression: Basics

+Program (D) thus provides a complete characterization of linear representations of the form (\ref{eq:8}) and (\ref{eq:9}), as they arise from its first-order conditions.
+Moreover, the parameters of these representations are the Lagrange multipliers $\lambda_{1}$ and $\lambda_{2}$ of an optimization problem with solution $e=e_{o}$.

-a standard quantile regression representation.
-This representation of the first-order conditions of (\ref{eq:3}) sheds additional light on the monotonicity property of dual regression solutions, when there are no repeated $X$ values.
-For $u,u'\in(0,1)$ such that $u'>u$, the no crossing property of conditional quantiles requires that
+The quantile regression representation of the first-order conditions of (D) sheds additional light on the monotonicity property of dual regression solutions, when there are no repeated $X$ values.
+For $u,u'\in(0,1)$, $u'>u$, the no-crossing property of conditional quantiles requires